Shreyank031/NewsApp_AndroidProject/README.md

 ## Configuration

-To use the News API, you need to obtain an API key from newsapi.org and replace the 'API_KEY' constant in the 'NewsInterface' interface with your API key.
+To use the News API, you need to obtain an API key from newsapi.org and replace the `API_KEY` constant in the `NewsInterface` interface with your API key.

 ## Credits